Sandra Brown Turner, Director

 I am a native Texan and received my undergraduate degree from the University of Dallas in 1976.
 After receiving my Master's degree from Vanderbilt University in 1979, I adopted Tennessee as home and I have been teaching in Memphis ever since.
 I hold an American Montessori Society Pre-Primary certificate from Memphis Montessori Institute, and have taught in Montessori schools, Memphis City Schools, and adjunct for Southwest Tennessee Community College.
 I have been the Supervising Teacher in the Montessori I classroom at Lipman School since 2000.

-Rachel Crown, Atelierista/Art Teacher
+Stuart Janssen, Atelierista/Art Teacher